Cettis, Yaffles, Lords and Ladies - Chris Chappell will guide you to all of them.

 May blossom is the flower of hawthorn and is now coming in bloom, lighting up the hedges and hillsides.
 The woods are full of the spikes of cuckoo pint, or wild arum, also known as lords and ladies.
 This strange plant will produce bright red berries later in the year, but is generally thought poisonous and best not handled.
 Wild clematis is starting to creep along the hedgerows.
 Yellow rattle, oxeye daisy, buttercups and spotted orchid will be seen in meadows that have escaped modern farming methods.
 Long Wood (just north of Cheddar) is the Trust's oldest reserve and has a good display of bluebells at this time of year.
 While in the area you can also visit the adjacent reserves of Black Rock, Velvet Bottom and Ubley Warren, which between them have too many attractions to list, but boasts snakes and lizards, and some rare bird and plant species.
 Plan a day out with the help of your SWT Nature Reserves Guide.

-All photographs by Chris Chappell (including the Blackbird clutch)
+All photographs by Chris Chappell (including the Wood Ants below)